Seagate/cortx-motr/doc/dev/ldrr2/usecases/combined-task-list.rst

 :id: [t.cobs-loc_info]
 :name: store pool version and layout identifiers in cobs
 :author: Nikita Danilov <nikita.danilov@seagate.com>
-:detail: md cobs are removed, so data cobs should store pool version and layout
+:detail: md cobs are removed, so data cobs should store pver and layout
          identifiers.
 This is needed for future SNS repair.
 And also for beck tool.
 Maybe this is done already?
 :justification: